epics-base/pvxs/documentation/details.rst

 * Include a commit message
 * Break up changes into multiple commits where reasonable
-* Include whitespace only changes as seperate commits
+* Include whitespace only changes as separate commits

 Implementation Notes
 ====================